johnalison/WorkingPhilosophy/BookNotes/MeaningOfItAll.md

 - (About newspapers reporting that Faraday's discoveries are important for chrome plating) Electricity and Chemistry were suddenly discovered to be two aspects of the same thing -- chemical changes where the results of electrical forces.
 So to say merely that the principles are used in chrome plating is inexcusable.

 - It was thought in the Middle ages that people simply make many observations and from them come to know the laws.
 But it doesn't work that way.
-It take imagination, Where do the ideas come from ?
+It takes imagination, Where do the ideas come from ?
 It doesn't make any difference as long as they come.
 In science we are not interested in where an idea comes from.
 Their real origin is unknown; we call it the imagination of the human brain.
   (It is surprising that people do not believe in imagination in science, It is a very interesting kind of imagination, unlike that of the artist)

 - It is interesting that human relationships, if there is an independent way of judging the truth, can become unargumentative.